replicatedhq/replicated-docs/docs/intro-replicated.md

 Replicated includes components and features that make it easier for you to manage and deploy applications, and for enterprise users to install and manage their application instance.

-The following diagram shows the Replicated components as they relate to you as a vendor packaging your application and the deployment to on-premise and cloud-based Kubernetes clusters.
+The following diagram shows the Replicated components as they relate to you as a vendor packaging your application and the deployment to an existing cluster and a VM cluster provisioned by the Replicated Kubernetes installer.

 ![What is Replicated?](/images/what-is-replicated.png)